wes-brooks/wrbrooks.github.io/_posts/2015-01-25-scrape-football-data-3.md

 install_github("wrbrooks/pbp")
 {% endhighlight %}

-###Function `ParsePlays`
+###Function `parse.url`
-The main function in the `pbp` package is called `ParsePlays`.
+The main function in the `pbp` package is called `parse.url`.
 It takes as its only argument a url string, which should point to the complete (Make sure you select "All" quarters!)
 ESPN play-by-play for the game you want to analyze.
 The function returns a large `data.frame` with one row for each play in the game.
 For example, here I'll load the play-by-play from the national championship game between Ohio State and Oregon:

 {% highlight r %}
 url = "http://espn.go.com/ncf/playbyplay?gameId=400610325&period=0"
-plays = ParsePlays(url)
+plays = parse.url(url)
 {% endhighlight %}

 Now, to plot the scoring margin as the game progressed: